-Height measurement scale is painted on the wall of every school and around 13432 weighing machines are provided to schools by department of education.
+Height measurement scale is painted on the wall of every school and around 17344 weighing machines are provided to schools by department of education.
 During the visit of RBSK teams the height and weight of each child is taken and record in "Health & Education Cards".
 Teachers of the schools also check these parameters every month.

 2.22.4 Number of visits made by the RBSK team for the health check- up of the children.
+(Please ensure to upload at least two photographs of the visit of the medical team in each school on MDM-MIS portal).